 Type of lead actor

-The main objectives of the Inter School Environmental Public Speaking Competition are:
+The main objectives of the Inter College Environmental Public Speaking Competition are:

-• To serve as a platform for future generations to express their concern over the fragile environment and to find ways to preserve and protect it
+• To serve as a platform for future generations to express their concern over the fragile environment;

-• To recognise the contribution made by the youth in the field of environmental protection.
+• To recognise the contribution made by young people and distinguish themselves in the field of environmental protection

 As collected through the One Planet Reporting